 Mrs King - Subject Leader email@example.com

-Our intent within Religious Education at Ifield Community College is to engage, inspire and challenge pupils, equipping them with the skills and knowledge needed to act as global citizens.
-Religious Education contributes significantly to our key values of inclusivity, loyalty and belonging.
-Within Religious Education students are enabled to explore big questions about life, death, belonging and humanity.
+Our intent within Philosophy and Ethics at Ifield Community College is to engage, inspire and challenge pupils, equipping them with the skills and knowledge needed to act as global citizens.
+Philosophy and Ethics contributes significantly to our key values of exclusivity, loyalty and belonging.
+Within Philosophy and Ethics students are enabled to explore big questions about life, death, belonging and humanity.

 Knowledge – Developing knowledge of our self and others, including the society in which we live.

 Understanding – Developing understanding of our own views and those different to our own.